 Historically, presidents have fared well in re-election campaigns when they maintain approval ratings above 50%.
 This president, to be sure, has never had such an approval rating at any point throughout his presidency.
 But President Trump oversees a soaring economy, with record-low unemployment rates, and has a hardened base of core supporters.
 One must also never forget the sheer power of incumbency: Since FDR, only Presidents Jimmy Carter and George H.W.
 Bush were elected and then subsequently not re-elected four years later.

 Yet, fair-minded observers must still ask: If Trump's overall approval rating number stays below 50%, will Trump be able to defy historical trends for presidential incumbents?

 Overall, national head-to-head polls do not presently show Trump to be in particularly good electoral shape.
 Specifically, one of the most accurate pollsters from the 2016 national election, IBD/TIPP, now shows Trump losing hypothetical head-to-head matchups with each of Joe Biden, Elizabeth Warren, Bernie Sanders, and Kamala Harris.
 The IBD/TIPP poll has correctly predicted the last four presidential elections and was notable in 2016 for being the only national poll to correctly predict Trump's shocking victory over Hillary Clinton.
 A Washington Post analysis of the 2016 polling landscape concluded that, overall, IBD/TIPP was the second most accurate pollster of the cycle behind only McClatchy/Marist.
-While still very early, the Trump campaign should therefore be taking this hypothetical head-to-head matchup polling very seriously.
+While still very early, the Trump campaign should still be taking very seriously this hypothetical head-to-head matchup polling.

 Please click here to read the entire article in The Daily Wire.